gemrb/gemrb.github.io/Feedback.md

 do anything about them.
 However, it's a good place if you want to start [contributing](https://github.com/gemrb/gemrb/blob/master/CONTRIBUTING.md).

+If you are a packager, do let us know, so we can inform you of releases, help upstream any patches  and consider your distributions particular needs.

 # I have other feedback

 If it's not fitting for the tracker, pop in on the forum, Discord or IRC